SSSwetha25/SSSwetha25/README.md

 ## 🌷 About Me

-🌱 I'm a passionate **frontend developer**, building responsive and accessible web applications.
+🌱 Passionate frontend developer focused on building responsive, accessible, and user-friendly web applications.
-🎯 Focused on crafting seamless user experiences using **React**, **JavaScript**, and **Tailwind CSS**.
+🎯 Enjoy working with **React**, **JavaScript**, and **Tailwind CSS** to deliver intuitive UI/UX.
-🔧 Expanding my skills in building responsive layouts, integrating APIs, and writing clean, maintainable frontend code.
+🔧 Currently enhancing my skills in component reusability, API integration, and clean code practices.
 📘 Actively learning how to build better UIs, collaborate on real-world projects, and contribute to open-source communities.

 ---